 Chances are you’ve heard the news about Matt Chandler and Acts 29 removing Mark Driscoll and Mars Hill Church from membership in their church planting network.
+(UPDATE: On October 14, 2014, Mark Driscoll resigned from pastoring Mars Hill Church).
 If you’ve followed Driscoll-related news in the last year or so, this may not come as a huge surprise.
 He’s been a controversial guy.

 I don’t feel the need to run down a list of his vices or add my scathing comments to the conversation for a couple of reasons:

 - Knowing a catalog of someone else’s sin rarely helps anybody, and

 - I don’t have scathing comments to share.
 (Truthfully, I actually haven’t looked too deep into the matter.)